 13. Wollochet Dr/Wagner Wy Intersection Improvements.
 Update a previously designed project to perform improvements at the intersection of Wagner Way and Wollochet Drive then construct the designed improvements.
-This project is necessary due to traffic impacts from surrounding private developments that have recently been constructed and those that are pending.
+This project is necessary due to traffic impacts from surrounding private developments that have recently been construction and are pending.